purtuga/SPWidgets/documentation/SPWidgets.SPControlBoard.md

 -   **showColPicker**     :   *Boolean.
 Optional.
 Default=false* <br>
     If true, the column picker option will be displayed on the page.
 Allows user to pick which column are visible/hidden.
 (Since v2.1)
-    _Note: This option is automatically turned to True if the number of columns available is greater than 10._

 -   **colPickerVisible**     :   *Array.
 Optional.
 Default=[]* <br>